OpenMined/openmined/README.md

 - `yarn build sanity-api` - Builds the Sanity CMS

 - `yarn build sanity-api --prod` - Builds a production version of the Sanity CMS

+- `yarn analyze sanity-api` - Analyzes the file sizes and distribution of a built version of the Sanity CMS